Coast Guard Defense Attorneys

 - Forfeiture of all pay and allowances

-- Confinement for 6 months
+- Confinement for six months

 - Are derelict or negligent in performing their duties, which can lead to